 Fetch the measurement results.
 Polymorphic: Flux, Basic, Advanced, All, or Arbitrary.
-Common parame ters: No. Measurements (1) In U32 Number of measurements to fetch.
-Digits (-1) In 132 Number of significant digits in result1 = default, 6 digits.
+Common parameters: No. Measurements (1) In U32 Number of measurements to fetch.
+Digits (-1) In 132 Number of significant digits in result. $-1 = default$, 6 digits.
 Only used for ASCII output format - see Section 5-8-3.
-Flux Unit Out Enum[ ] - U16 Units for each of the returned flux values (see Section 5-7-10).
-Specific paramete ers for Flux: Flux (UNIT) Out F64[ ] Measured flux density, in the units given in the corresponding entry of "Flux Unit".
-Specific paramete ers for Basic: Basic fetch results Out Cluster[] Each cluster returns the following information for each measurement result: Flux (UNIT) F64 Measured flux density, in the units given in the corresponding entry of "Flux Unit".
+Flux Unit Out Enum[] - U16 Units for each of the returned flux values (see Section 5-7-4).
+Specific paramete rs for Flux: Flux (UNIT) Out F64[] Measured flux density, in the units given in the corresponding entry of "Flux Unit".
+Specific paramete rs for Basic: Basic fetch results Out Cluster[] Each cluster returns the following information for each measurement result: Flux (UNIT) F64 Measured flux density, in the units given in the corresponding entry of "Flux Unit".
 Deviation (ppm) F32 Standard deviation of the measurement, in ppm (parts per million).
 Returns NaN ("Not a Number") if measurement averaging is disabled (see Section 5-7-1).
 Uniformity (%) F32 Rough measure of field uniformity (0 to 100%).
 Channel Channel Channel selected for measurement, as an array of multiplexer port numbers.
 Timestamp U64 Time stamp [ms].
-Specific paramete Specific parameters for Advanced, in addition to those for Basic: Intermediate Frequency (Hz) Out F64 Measured intermediate frequency [Hz].
+Status U8 1 if measurement was questionable, 0 otherwise Specific paramete rs for a Advanced, in addition to those for Basic: Intermediate Frequency (Hz) Out F64 Measured intermediate frequency [Hz].
 Relaxation Time (s) Out F32 Measured relaxation time [s].
 Radio Frequency (Hz) Out F64 Radio frequency [Hz].

-Specific personate ore for ۸۱۱ in odd:+: ion to those for Advanced on to those for Advanced: No. NMR Samples (1) In U32 Requested number of samples in NMR signal.
+Specific parameters for All, in addition to those for Advanced: No. NMR Samples (1) In U32 Requested number of samples in NMR signal.
 No. FFT Samples (1) In U32 Requested number of samples in FFT signal.
 No. Spectrum Samples (1) In U32 Requested number of samples in spectrum.
 Polynomial Degree (2) In U32 Requested highest degree of coefficients for polynomial fit.
 NMR Signal Out Cluster Last NMR IF signal acquired: Sample Period (s) F32 Sample period [s].
 Samples F32[] NMR signal.
 FFT Buffer Out Cluster Last FFT buffer: Frequency Resolution (Hz) F32 Frequency resolution [Hz].
 Samples F32[] FFT signal.
 Spectrum Out Cluster Last peak spectrum: Center Frequency (Hz) F32 Center frequency [Hz].
 Frequency Resolution (Hz) F32 Frequency resolution [Hz].
 Samples F32[] Spectrum values.
 Fit Polynom Out F64[] Polynomial coefficients, starting at degree 0.
 The first element is the residue.
-Specific paramete ers for Arbitrary, in addition to those for All: Flux?
+Specific paramete ers for a Arbitrary, in addition to those for All: Flux?
 In Boolean Fetch flux density?
 Deviation?
 In Boolean Fetch standard deviation?
 Uniformity?
 In Boolean Fetch field uniformity?
 Channel?
 In Boolean Fetch selected channel?
 Timestamp?
 In Boolean Fetch time stamp?
+Status?
+In Boolean Fetch status?
 Intermediate frequency?
 In Boolean Fetch intermediate frequency?
 Relaxation time?
 In Boolean Fetch relaxation time?
 Radio Frequency?
 In Boolean Fetch radio frequency?